JoseEspinosa/BovReg-Reproducibility/README.md

 * Quality of RNA-seq data (FastQC)

-* Creates HTML report of Salmon and FastQC runs using multiQC
+* Creates HTML report of Salmon and FastQC runs using MultiQC

 ### 2 - Template jupyter notebooks